Androz2091/discord-player/apps/website/pages/docs/guides/welcome.md

 });
 ```

-Let's write the command part.
-You can define the command as you desire.
-We will only check the command handler part:
+Let's move on to the command part.
+You can define the command as per your requirements.
+We will only focus on the command handler part:

 ```js
 async function execute(interaction) {